 Comprised of the working groups that manage Congregation Beth El’s budget, investments, and financial planning.

-The Congregation Beth El Caring Committee organizes support for our members during important life moments and events.
+The Congregation Beth El Hesed / Caring Committee organizes support for our members during important life moments and events.
 Organizing meals, making phone calls and visits, sending handwritten cards, and hosting social gatherings are just a few of the ways this committee cares for our congregants.

-Chaverim (Friends) Connections is a social group that connects families with 3rd through 5th graders in the Jewish Learning Center and at Golda Och Academy.
+Haverim (Friends) Connections is a social group that connects families with 3rd through 5th graders in the Jewish Learning Center and at Golda Och Academy.
 The committee organizes events designed to encourage children and families to meet and socialize, such as Fun & Games Under the Sukkah, Havdalah and a Movie, MLK Tikkun Olam Day of Service, and Volunteering at the Community Food Bank of NJ.

 This group of dedicated volunteers focuses their efforts on the Annual Partnership Campaign and other fundraising initiatives for the synagogue community.